Dyalog/aplx/README.md

 Once you have the materials downloaded (for example to a folder called ```/Users/mkrom/aplx```), you have a few choices:

 *	```]load``` the APLX namespace and set ```⎕PATH←'#.APLX'```
-*	“disperse” the individual functions into the root of your workspac
+*	“disperse” the individual functions into the root of your workspace
 *	If desired, create APLX cover-functions [more to come]

 ## Running the Tests